Phantom (character): Origin

 The Bandars showed Christopher to a cave, which resembled a human skull in appearance.
 Christopher later carved the features out to enhance this.
 The Skull Cave became his home.

-Wearing a costume based on the demon god, Christopher became the first of what would later be known as the Phantom.
+Wearing a costume based on the demon god, Christopher became the first incarnation of what would later be known as the Phantom.
 When he died, his son took over for him, when the second Phantom died, his son took over, and so on.
 So it would go on through the centuries, causing people to believe that the Phantom was immortal.
 These people gave him nicknames including "The Ghost Who Walks" and "The Man Who Cannot Die".

 His base is in the Deep Woods of Bengali (originally "Bengalla", or "Bangalla" and renamed Denkali in the Indian edition), a fictional country initially said to be set in Asia, near India, but depicted as in Africa during and after the 1960s.
 The Phantom's base is the fabled Skull Cave, where all of the previous Phantoms are buried.

 The Phantom is the commander of Bangalla's Jungle Patrol.
 Because of a betrayal leading to the death of the 14th Phantom, the identity of the commander has been kept hidden from members of the patrol ever since.
 The Phantom uses several ways to stay in contact.
 These include radio and a safe with a false bottom.